 12. Venture into Akamas National Park

-Akamas National Park is one of my favorite places to go in Paphos.
+Akamas National Park is one of my favorite places to go in Paphos for hiking and exploring.
 It covers an area of around 230 kilometers on the western tip of Cyprus.
 Inside the Park, you’ll find some of the best Paphos sightseeing spots, including the Blue Lagoon mentioned earlier.

 It’s also home to the beautiful Lara Beach.
 This unspoiled beach is a protected birthing place for Green Turtles on the island.